MaraScott/ComfyUI_MaraScott_Nodes/README.md

 The only way to keep the code open and free is by sponsoring its development.
 The more sponsorships the more time I can dedicate to my open source projects.

 Please consider a [Github Sponsorship](https://github.com/sponsors/MaraScott) or [PayPal donation](https://www.paypal.me/marascottai) (David "MaraScott" Asquiedge).
-For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Fern's Discord](https://discord.com/invite/t28yZEewrp) or david.asquiedge🐰maracott.ai.
+For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Fern&#39;s Discord](https://discord.com/invite/t28yZEewrp) or david.asquiedge🐰maracott.ai.

 # Special thanks